BSchlosser7/AI-Legal-Case-Summarizer/README.md

   <p align="center">
     <h3 align="center">Project Description</h3>

-This project builds an intelligent legal research pipeline that streamlines how case documents are stored, retrieved, and summarized.
-Users first create a centralized repository containing multiple legal cases, each saved as an individual document.
-These documents are then ingested into a Retrieval-Augmented Generation (RAG) system, enabling highly accurate retrieval of case-specific information—whether answering targeted legal questions or generating detailed, context-rich summaries.

-For fast consumption, the long-form summaries produced by the RAG model can be passed into a Supervised Fine-Tuned (SFT) summarization model.
-This secondary model transforms verbose case analyses into extremely concise, high-quality summaries optimized for quick understanding and efficient retrieval.
-Together, this pipeline creates a powerful end-to-end solution for managing, querying, and digesting complex legal case information.
+This project creates an end-to-end intelligent legal research pipeline that centralizes case documents, ingests them into a Retrieval-Augmented Generation (RAG) system for precise, context-aware querying, and produces high-quality summaries.
+The long-form RAG outputs are then refined by a Supervised Fine-Tuned (SFT) summarization model, which transforms detailed analyses into concise, fast-to-read summaries.
+Together, these components streamline storage, retrieval, and understanding of complex legal information in a single efficient workflow.
     <br />
     <br />
     <br />